Purplewells/GrowRight/README.md

 ---

-## 💡 Our Solution
+### 💡 Our Solution

 A USSD and SMS-based mobile calculator that:
 - Asks farmers for crop type and land size
 - Calculates precise fertiliser/seed requirement
-- Sends SMS with input details and nearest verified suppliers
+- Sends SMS with input details and the nearest verified suppliers
 - Offers multilingual support and works on any GSM phone

----

 ## 📱 Product Features